Fender American Ultra Strat is a fantastic instrument in a classic Strat design.

 As you will find the S1 switching system in this guitar, you will be able to choose from the 5 different configurations and produce the tone as per your wish.

 What are the models of the Fender American Ultra?

 There are namely 7 models of the Fender American Ultra series.
-The models are: Stratocaster, Stratocaster HSS, Telecaster, Precision Bass, Jazz master, Jazz Bass, and Jazz Bass V. Each of these models are manufactured at Fender’s factory, Corona, Calif.
+The models are: Stratocaster, Stratocaster HSS, Telecaster, Precision Bass, Jazz Master, Jazz Bass, and Jazz Bass V. Each of these models is manufactured at Fender’s factory, in Corona, Calif.